bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 `label-sr-only` is set.

-You can also apply additional classes to the label via the `label-class` prop, such as responsive padding or text alignment utility classes.
+You can also apply additional classes to the label via the `label-class` prop, such as responsive padding and text alignment utility classes.
 The `label-class` prop accepts either a string or array of strings.

 ### Horizontal layout